kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/personal-website.md

     title: "404 page"
 ---

-Mostly I have used free and opensource tools.
+## ℹ️ About this project

+This is my personal website and blog created using Jekyll, hosted on GitHub pages and served via cloudflare.
 I will try to regularly publish articles on arduino, MATLAB, electronics and some of my ever-evolving interests.

-## Features
+Some of the feature are -

 - Static website
 - Light weight
 - Fast
 - Minimal expense

-## Technologies used
+## ⚙️ Tools used for this project

+Mostly I have used free and opensource tools.
+Following is the list of important tools and technologies used -

 - Jekyll
 - GitHub
 - Cloudflare
+- Algolia
 - Theme used - [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) by [Michael Rose](https://twitter.com/mmistakes) and some designs are used from his [personal website](https://mademistakes.com)

-## Screenshots
+## 📷 Screenshots

 {% include gallery caption="The screenshots of the personal website taken on chrome on windows 10 at 1920x1200 resolution" %}